OrdnanceSurvey/ios-sdk-demo-overlay-finder/README.md

 - iOS Openspace SDK version: TBC

-#### Register for an OS OpenSpace API Key
+### Register for an API Key

-Developers who wish to use the WMTS services will need to register an App Name in order to authenticate the API key in the following format:
+Developers who wish to use the online services will need to register for an API key in order to authenticate requests.

-APPLE_ID.BUNDLE_ID e.g. 12345678.com.example.find-a-postbox

-Apple App ID: This is a numerical value that is unique for each iOS app and has to be created in Apple's iOS Provisioning portal.
-Bundle Identifier: This is the reverse domain name specified in Xcode, this is generated from the app name (how you name your project) and the company identifier specified.
+When registering for an API Key we need to know a couple of items:

+* Bundle Identifier of the application using the API key

+Let us know the Bundle Identifier of the Xcode project in which you will be using the API.
+This is available and configurable when creating an Xcode project or from project settings or `Info.plist`

+* Apple App ID to be associated with this application

+This ID is the unique Apple ID generated in iTunes Connect when creating a new iOS application for the Apple AppStore

-#### Registration Process
+### Registration Process

 If you do not own a re-use data licence you can register for an API key to access [OS OpenSpace Pro] (https://www.ordnancesurvey.co.uk/oswebsite/web-services/os-openspace/pro/index.html) under a 90 day trial or a commercial re-use licence.